-Commerzbank CEO, board took a pay cut in 2018
+Commerzbank cuts pay of top managers in contrast with Deutsche

 Deutsche Bank’s management board received total pay, including bonuses, of 55.7 million euros in 2018, up from 29.8 million euros a year earlier.

+Commerzbank, 15 percent owned by the government after a bailout a decade ago, focuses on individual retail customers and financing small-and-medium sized corporate clients.
+Deutsche Bank in contrast operates a sprawling global investment bank.

-The decrease in management pay at Commerzbank comes despite the bank’s 2018 net profit rising to 865 million euros from 128 million a year earlier.
+The decrease in management pay at Commerzbank comes despite the bank’s 2018 net profit rising to 865 million euros from 128 million a year earlier, although the bank scaled back revenue targets.

-Commerzbank’s annual profit was more than twice the 341 million euros earned by Deutsche Bank.
+Commerzbank’s annual profit was also more than twice the 341 million euros earned by Deutsche Bank.

 Deutsche Bank and Commerzbank declined to comment on the pay disparity.